 There is an infallible Guide, which will guide the believer into all spiritual truth; and that Guide is the "Comforter,"-the Holy Spirit, whom the Father gives willingly to all that ask Him.
 (See John 14:26; 15:26; 16:13).
-Thus God has given us His Word, which is the Word of life, and His Spirit, whose office is to guide men into all truth and reveal to them the things of God.
+Thus God has given us his Word, which is the Word of life, and his Spirit, whose office is to guide men into all truth and reveal to them the things of God.
 All this is free to rich and poor, and to learned and unlearned, alike.
 And therefore no man can have any occasion or excuse for being led by any other word or guide.
-If he lacks wisdom he has only to "ask of God, who gives to all liberally and without reproach, and it will be given him" (James 1:5).
+If he lacks wisdom he has only to "ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him."
+James 1:5.

-The principle of looking to "the church" for spiritual guidance is the principle of the Papacy, and is consistent with papal assumptions and claims, -implying as it does that God is far off from mankind, so that He needs a vice-regent here to carry on His work, who must needs demonstrate his infallibility, which is necessary to his acting in God's stead, by a vote of several hundred men, all of whom are fallible.
-But God is not far off from every one of us, Christ is with His church even unto the end of the world, and His sheep hear His own voice, and know not the voice of a stranger.
-There is nothing that has any rightful place between the soul and Him.
+The principle of looking to "the church" for spiritual guidance is the principle of the Papacy, and is consistent with papal assumptions and claims,-implying as it does that God is far off from mankind, so that he needs a vice-regent here to carry on his work, who must needs demonstrate his infallibility, which is necessary to his acting in God's stead, by a vote of several hundred men, all of whom are fallible.
+But God is not far off from every one of us, Christ is with his church even unto the end of the world, and his sheep hear his own voice, and know not the voice of a stranger.
+There is nothing that has any rightful place between the soul and him.